Bald-Faced Hornets and How to Get Rid of Them? | Identification and Control Guide

 They also know the proper usage of chemicals to exterminate these pests at one go while still following the regulations of the Environmental Protection Agency.
 This will help in protecting you, your family, and your pets from harmful toxins.

-Although these insects can effectively ward off other insects on your property, their threat outweighs the benefit once they start to nest on your property.
-They typically feed on soft-bodied insects, such as aphids.
+Although these insects can effectively ward off other insects on your property—such as aphids, crickets, grasshoppers, and wasps—their threat outweighs the benefit once they start to nest on your property.

 Signs of Bald-Faced Hornet Infestation

 One of the signs that you have a bald-faced hornet infestation is seeing a grey, papery, football-shaped nest hanging on your tree.
-The nest is about 60 cm tall with 45 cm width.
+The nest is about 60 centimeters tall and 45 centimeters wide.

 You may also see these nests in bushes or building eaves hanging.
 Furthermore, you may also notice their active activities, particularly during the summer months.